nushell/nushell.github.io/book/custom_commands.md

 - `string`
 - `table`

-## Parameters with a default value
+## Parameters with a Default Value

 To make a parameter optional and directly provide a default value for it you can provide a default value in the command definition.